 Who can apply for the consortial option?

 The consortial option is most appropriate for students who are prepared to make a commitment to one medical school, and are ready to start medical school immediately following completion of the postbac program.
+Students must also meet the academic eligibility requirements set forth by the consort school.

 How many students choose the consortial option?